Called of God

 A SURRENDERED WILL AND CONSECRATED LIFE

 family or even a couple.
-They are choices we make as individuals.
+They are choices we make as individuals that serve to change our church, family and etc. for good or evil.

 When the Lord calls you to consecrate your life to Him, He is looking for a living, breathing, moving sacrifice.
 Once your life is given